kartonfarkas/api_docs/source/suite/customers/administrator_list.rst

 * *id* is the internal ID of the admin for the customer
 * *interface_language* is the ISO code of the current language used in the Suite UI by the admin (for a list of possible languages see administrator/getinterfacelanguages)
 * *access_level* is the admin role ID (for a list of possible values see :doc:`administrator_access_levels`)
-* *tz* is the time zone, the default is valid if it is empty
+* *tz* is the time zone, the default timezone of the account will apply if this is empty
 * *superadmin* indicates if this admin has superadmin access (1) or not (0).
 Superadmin can set admins on the UI.
 They can define who should be administrators, and also provide administrator data.
 * *disabled* indicates if the account is locked (1) or unlocked (0)